BradDieter/DataScience_Hiring_Task_2019/README.md

 ## Instructions

 See the [data](./data/) directory for the data set and data description.
 We are using data from the VERIS Community Database (VCDB) that has been filtered and transformed to be more easily workable in a few hours.
-The data has been filtered to be only incidents from the medical industry.
+The data has been filtered to be only incidents from the healthcare industry.

 **You should further filter the data to the years 2010-2018 (inclusive of both).**